Mainly due to its waterproof, anti-dust and self-levelling properties. This makes it one of the favorites for the pharmaceutical and food industries.

 The truth is that although they are resistant and durable, they must be roughened when there are errors in their application or when some repair is desired on the surface.

-In this link we show you the possible problems with epoxy floors.
+In this link we show you the best alternative to epoxy flooring.

 How to remove the epoxy floor?

-It should be noted beforehand that removing an epoxy floor is neither simple nor very economical, as it requires specialised equipment capable of completely removing the most superficial layer of the pavement, which is achieved by totally sanding the concrete floor screed.
+It should be noted beforehand that epoxy resin floor repairing is neither simple nor very economical, as it requires specialised equipment capable of completely removing the most superficial layer of the pavement, which is achieved by totally sanding the concrete floor screed.

 There are several ways to grind resin pavement, all of them will depend on the conditions and of course, the budget available.

-- Escarified, if you do not want to leave room for doubt, by means of escarification you ensure the total elimination of the epoxy soil from the concrete, the serrated discs that use this equipment leave a rough texture ideal for placing new materials on the treated substrate.
+Scarifier, if you do not want to leave room for doubt, by means of using the scarifier you ensure the total elimination of the epoxy soil from the concrete, the serrated discs that use this equipment leave a rough texture ideal for placing new materials on the treated substrate.

-That said, a concerned manager would evaluate all possible options before opting for an epoxy floor, so the BECOSAN® treatment offers a real, high-performance and durable alternative for the industrial sector.
+That said, a concerned manager would evaluate all possible options before opting for an epoxy floor, so the BECOSAN® industrial floor treatment offers a real, high-performance and durable alternative for the industrial sector.